Georgian wine PDO

 - Grapes must originate exclusively from the Tibaani microzone

-- Maximum yield: 8 tons/ha
+- Maximum yield: 8 tons per hectare

-- Only dry white (amber) wines permitted
+- Only dry white (amber) wines are permitted

 - Alcohol: minimum 11.5%